evertverschoor/2DGameEngine/README.md

 -> Added collision handling for all entities (entity and collisiondetector #include each other, it works??? god help us all)

+### Sept.
+21, 2015

+-> Fixed motion blur to a more proper way done by the renderer

+-> Fixed gamepad camera movement happening more smoothly now

 ## Benchmarks

 	Always 1080p, maxed out everything there is at the time.